microsoft/winget-cli/doc/specs/#190 - Proxy Support.md

 ## Solution Design

 A new command line argument will be added to specify a proxy to use during a particular invocation of winget.
-This functionality will first need to be enabled through an admin setting, slimilar to local manifests or hash override.
+This functionality will first need to be enabled through an admin setting, similar to local manifests or hash override.

 An option to set a default proxy to use on every flow will be added, but it will require administrator permissions to be set.